-Play Therapy is a form of psychotherapy when different types of plays, games, toys and activities are being used as a form of communication, the way kids, youth and even adults can work through experiences, traumas from the past, fears, and anxiety in an attempt to overcome their distress.
+Play Therapy is a form of psychotherapy when different types of plays, games, toys and activities are being used as a form of communication.
+This helps kids, youth and even adults work through experiences, traumas from the past, fears, and anxiety in an attempt to overcome their distress.

 Children simply do not have the language skills to express their feelings or fears the way adults can.
 They may feel something but sometimes they do not have the environment or the trusted adult they can express it to.
 Children learn the whole world through interactions and play, it is where they can freely act out their deepest emotions, fears, hurts and happiness.

-In play therapy toys can act a symbol and have deeper meaning.
+In play therapy, toys can act as symbols and have deeper meanings.

-During play therapy kids may became more to share their emotions, and less guarded.
-They are allowed and encouraged to do so in their own time and use own method of playing and communication.
+During play therapy, kids may became more open to sharing their emotions, and less guarded.
+They are allowed and encouraged to do so in their own time and use their own method of playing and communication.
 Kids often use different play to act out their deepest fears, anger, anxiety as a smoothing as healing, problem-solve or as a simply smoothing technique.

 Kids are different; therefore, the goals and structure of the play therapy will be carefully tailored to the kids’ own needs.

-Play therapy may invite the parents, caregivers, or siblings into play therapy to help in solving conflict and build bond, attachment, and stronger relationship.
+Play therapy may invite the parents, caregivers, or siblings into play to help with solving conflicts and build bonds, attachments, and stronger relationships.

 Not only for kids ...

 Play Therapy and play is not only for kids.
-Youth and adults also can have benefits of the different methods of Play Therapy.
-They also can experience difficulties in expressing their feelings, struggles or finding smoothing techniques.
-Play Therapy can help them get in touch with their emotions and difficulties they hard to talk about it, and relax from the everyday stress.
+Youth and adults can also have benefits from the different methods of Play Therapy.
+They can also experience difficulties in expressing their feelings, struggles or finding smoothing techniques.
+Play Therapy can help them get in touch with their emotions and difficulties, and relax from the everyday stress they experience.

 For adults (18+):